pombredanne/npm-plugin/README.md

-Install using `npm install whitesource`
+Install using `npm install -g whitesource`

 More about the White Source service : [http://www.whitesourcesoftware.com/](http://www.whitesourcesoftware.com/)